nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * The **percentile** of the candidate for that tag

 Understanding how to use these summary statistics meaningfully:
-* You should ensure that you have sufficient candidates with a score for the tag you are interested in, before using the summary statistics to make comparisons.
+* You should ensure that you have **sufficient candidates** with a score for the tag you are interested in, before using the summary statistics to make comparisons.
   * This is due to the fact that these summary statistics rely on concepts such as mean, median and percentile, which are statistical concepts that require a sufficient sample size to be meaningful.
   * For example, if you have only assigned 5 out of 100 candidates, the summary statistics will not be representative of the actual mean, median and percentile for that tag.
   * In this case, you should assign more candidates with a score for that tag, before using the summary statistics to make comparisons.
+  * If you have n number candidates of the same score, their percentile will all be 0.0.
+This is because they are both the best and the worst performing candidate for that tag.
+Thus, a placeholder value of 0.0 is used to represent this.
   * If you have assigned a sufficient number of candidates with a score for that tag, you can use the summary statistics to make comparisons.
 For example, you want to check if a candidate's score for a tag is more than or equal to half of all the candidates who have a score for that tag, you can use the median to make this comparison.
-  * A sufficient number could be deemed as any number that is more than 30, but this is not a hard and fast rule.
+  * A **sufficient number** could be deemed as **any number that is more than 20**, but this is not a hard and fast rule.
 You should use your own discretion to determine if the number of candidates with a score for that tag is sufficient.

 * Use mostly `median` and `percentile` to make your judgements
   * `median` to find candidates who are the better performing half